7mind/blog/_posts/2019-11-09-constructive-test-taxonomy.md

 ## Conclusion

-Sometimes it may be hard to design properly because we may use outdated and imprecise vocabulary.
+Sometimes it may be hard to design properly because we use outdated and imprecise vocabulary.
-It's always a good idea to set your mind free and think not being constrained by some artifical legacy boundaries.
+It's always a good idea to think freely and not be constrained by artificial legacy boundaries.
-Traditional testing approach and taxonomy are not perfect and it may be a good idea to scrap them and think on your own --- in the end you may notice that your code quality and team productivity increased and your design become more resilent. updates
+The traditional testing approach and taxonomy are not perfect, and it may be a good idea to rethink them from first principles.
+In the end, you may notice that your code quality and team productivity increase and your design becomes more resilient.

 ## P.S.